hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 * Given the size of the Euclid FITS images (~1.4 GB for the MER images and ~7 GB for calibrated VIS images) downloading individual files is time consuming (depending on the internet bandwith).

-* If using ESA Datalab, where direct access to the products is feasible, this step can be skipped.
+* This step can be skipped if using ESA Datalabs_ (as direct access to the products is possible).

   >>> file_name = res['file_name'][0]